CoreyRobinsonDev/gopher/README.md

 $
 $ example: gopher add rsc.io/quote
 $ example: gopher add gofiber
-    ```
 </details>
 <details>
     <summary><code>gopher build</code></summary>
-    ```bash
-gopher help build
+$ gopher help build
-compile packages and dependencies
+$ compile packages and dependencies
+$

-gopher build should be executed at the root of your module and will expect the entry point of your program to be main.go
+$ gopher build should be executed at the root of your module and will expect the entry point of your program to be main.go
+$

-usage: gopher build [...ARGS]
+$ usage: gopher build [...ARGS]
+$

-arguments:
+$ arguments:
-    -x,--cross-platform		build binaries for seperate operating systems and cpu architectures speficied by your gopher configuration
+$     -x,--cross-platform		build binaries for seperate operating systems and cpu architectures speficied by your gopher configuration
+$

-example: gopher build
+$ example: gopher build
-    ```
 </details>
 <details>
     <summary><code>gopher help</code></summary>